 This health insurance foundation supports health, wellness, and education causes in the state of Alabama.

 This health legacy funder supports the North Carolina counties of Craven, Pamlico, Jones, Carteret, and Onslow.
-There are two grant cycles per year to submit applications.
+There are two grant cycles per year.

 This funder supports 11 counties in mid-South Carolina with grants.
 Discretionary grants mostly go towards community improvements, while other funds accept grant requests too.

 This community funder is home to over 400 charitable funds and has a nonprofit database to connect donors with organizations.
 Top funding causes are the arts, homelessness, and human services.

 This funder supports the Louisville, Kentucky, community in the areas of education and urban environment.
 A phone call to the program director is requested to discuss your idea before submitting an application.

 Best known for the Kentucky Derby, this corporate funder awards grants in its home state of Kentucky and other communities where the company operates.
 Funding interests are public health, art, and education.

 This Atlanta-based funder prioritizes women, water and well-being.
 Coca-Cola funds causes around the world but has local and regional foundations and a strong presence in the Southeast.

 Provides competitive grants of up to $5,000 per grantee across a wide variety of local topics.
 Also disperses endowed, donor-advised, corporate, and giving circle funds.
 Great for first-time grantseekers.